IgniteUI/app-builder-docfx/en/using-data-in-your-app/form-builder.md

 # Form Builder Overview

-App Builder’s Form Builder functionality allows developers to design HTML Forms with drag-and-drop experience.
-Focusing on auto-generating Form structures from API endpoints, Form Builder experience is not only simplified but also connects these Forms directly to backend data sources.
-This feature offers flexibility in Form layout, component customization, and notification capabilities for form submissions, errors, and server-side validations.
+App Builder’s Form Builder functionality enables developers to design HTML forms through a drag-and-drop experience.
+It emphasizes auto-generating form structures directly from API endpoints, simplifying the creation process and allowing seamless data connections with backend sources.
+This feature offers extensive flexibility in form layout, component customization, and includes options for displaying notifications for submissions, errors, and server-side validations.

-## Key features of Form Builder
+## Key Features of Form Builder

 1. **Automatic Form generation from data sources**
-When a developer drags a data endpoint onto the design surface a set of form components will be auto-generated based on the endpoint’s properties.
+   When a developer drags a data endpoint onto the design surface, a set of form components is automatically generated based on the endpoint’s properties.
    - `POST` and `PUT` methods create input fields for data submission.
-    - Setting up additional interactions like `OnSuccess` and `OnError` events is also automatic.
+   - Basic event handling, like `OnSuccess` and `OnError` interactions, is automatically configured.

-2. **Form components generation and mapping**
+2. **Automatic Form controls creation and mapping**
-Form components are chosen based on the data type and metadata of each field, ensuring intuitive inputs and labels (e.g., date fields use *date pickers*, boolean fields use *switches*).
-Developers retain control, with the ability to modify components as needed, add validations, or adjust labels directly in the properties panel.
+   Form controls are created based on each field’s data type and metadata, ensuring intuitive inputs and labels (e.g., date fields use *date pickers*, boolean fields use *switches*).
+Developers retain full control to modify components, add validations, or adjust labels directly in the properties panel.

-3. **Form modicitation**
+3. **Form modification**
-Once generated, the form can be edited to include/exclude fields, customize labels, and set input validation, providing an intuitive design experience.
-App Builder enables developers to tailor the form layout and components.
+   Once generated, the form can be edited to include or exclude fields, customize labels, and set input validations, offering an intuitive design experience.
+App Builder allows developers to tailor both form layout and components:
-    - Adding or removing elements within the form.
+   - Easily add or remove elements within the form.
-    - Adjusting control properties like validation for Disabled and Required states, label customization, and mapping.
+   - Adjust control properties such as *Required* and *Disabled* validations, label customization, and mapping.

-4. **Live Interaction with Forms**
+4. **Live interaction with Forms**
-In App Builder’s Preview mode, end-users can interact with Forms, seeing:
+   In App Builder’s Preview mode, users can interact with forms to see:
-    - Input data validation (real-time).
+   - Real-time input validation.
-    - Form submission with notifications on successful submissions or validation errors.
+   - Form submission, with notifications indicating success or validation errors.

 > [!NOTE]
-> Upon form submit in Preview mode the Post/Put action will be executed, hence adding or updating the record though the specified endpoint.
+> Upon form submission in Preview mode, the `Post/Put` action is executed, adding or updating the record through the specified endpoint.

-5. **Configurable action buttons**
+5. **Configurable Action Buttons**
-Form action buttons (`Submit`, `Reset`) offer type and appearance customization, supporting both in-form and external placements.
-This flexibility is critical for developers who need finer control over form behavior in complex layouts.
+   Action buttons (`Submit`, `Reset`) offer full customization, supporting both in-form and external placements.
+This flexibility is essential for developers needing precise control over form behavior in more complex layouts.

-6. **Submit action notifications**
+6. **Submit Action notifications**
-Success and error messages are displayed via Snackbars, providing non-intrusive feedback on form submission.
-These notifications are hardcoded for the initial release but will support more flexible interaction handling in future iterations.
+   Success and error messages are displayed via Snackbars, offering non-intrusive feedback on form submissions.
+These notifications are hardcoded for the initial release, with plans to support flexible interaction handling in future iterations.

 ## Form Controls Support

-The Form Builder supports a range of UI controls mapped to specific data types, ensuring developers can create accessible and responsive forms with minimal effort.
+The Form Builder supports a variety of UI controls mapped to specific data types, ensuring developers can create accessible, responsive forms efficiently.
 Below is a summary of supported controls and current limitations.

 | Form Control  | Default Type  | Status      | Notes                                    |
 |---------------|---------------|-------------|------------------------------------------|